tphummel/tetris-db/README.md

 - eff rank. tie goes to the longer round. if still tied, then tied
 - naturals +10 seconds, +20 seconds

-- 2 player head to head report
+- 2 player head to head report (dedicated 2player only section)
   - double naturals
+  - elo ratings

 - individual player profile
   - collecting one of every line # round
   - collecting one of every second # round